 Instructed ProxyUninstructed Proxy

-A club has indicated in a preference for the proposal or for a particular candidate; therefore, you as the proxy holder must vote as instructed.
-This year there is one proposal for each delegate's consideration, so the proxy may be instructed.
+A club has indicated in a preference for a particular officer and director candidate and the proposals; therefore, you as the proxyholder must vote as instructed.
+This year there are two proposals for each delegate's consideration, so the proxy may be instructed.

 Will a report be available for district directors to follow up with those clubs that have not submitted proxies?Back to Top

-From the website, district directors will be able to see which clubs have assigned their proxies to them and determine which clubs have not assigned their proxies.
+From the Toastmasters International website, under district central, district directors will be able to see which clubs have assigned their proxies to them and determine which clubs have not assigned their proxies.
 For those clubs that have not submitted their proxies, district directors will be provided with the club president's name and contact information to allow the district director to follow up.

-Kiosks will be available at the Convention to allow:Back to Top
+Kiosks will be available outside of Credentials to allow:Back to Top

 - District directors to check the status of proxies assigned to them